 Special cells called melanocytes secrete melanin in your body wherever it’s needed.
 Melanocytes respond to light (which explains your summer tan).
 The melanocytes in the eyes of newborns have never been exposed to light, so they haven’t become fully active.

 Most babies will be born with brown eyes, regardless of their race.
-But many Caucasian babies are born with blue or gray eyes.
+But many babies are born with blue or gray eyes, and researchers have noted that the majority of these babies are Caucasian.
 As the melanocytes are activated by light over an infant’s first year of life, eye color may change.
 Typically, this means turning from a blue/gray (low melanin) to hazel/green (medium melanin), or to brown (high melanin).

 In people with heterochromia, the iris of one eye is different than the iris of another.
 For example, you might have one blue eye and one brown eye.
 It’s also possible for small segments of the same iris to be different colors.
 For example, half of your left eye could be blue and half could be brown.